Hemanth-1919/sql-data-analytics-project/README.md

-# Data Warehouse and Analytics Project
+# SQL Data Analytics Projects

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+A collection of SQL scripts demonstrating data exploration and advanced data analysis using relational databases.
+This repository focuses on understanding datasets and answering real business questions using SQL.

+The goal of this project is to practice and demonstrate important SQL skills used by Data Analysts.

 ---

-## 🚀 Project Requirements
+## 📊 Project Structure

+This repository includes two main types of SQL analysis projects:

-### Building the Data Warehouse (Data Engineering)
+### 1️⃣ Exploratory Data Analysis (EDA)

-#### Objective
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-#### Specifications

-- **Data Sources:** Import data from two source systems (ERP and CRM) provided as CSV files.
-- **Data Quality:** Cleanse and resolve data quality issues prior to analysis.
-- **Integration:** Combine both sources into a single, user-friendly data model designed for analytical queries.
-- **Scope:** Focus on the latest dataset only; historization of data is not required.
-- **Documentation:** Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+**Purpose:** Understand and explore the dataset.

+Key tasks performed:
+- Basic SQL queries
+- Data profiling
+- Checking NULL values and duplicates
+- Simple aggregations (`COUNT`, `SUM`, `AVG`)
+- Subqueries
+- Exploring data patterns and structures

 ---

-## 📊 BI: Analytics & Reporting (Data Analytics)

-### Objective
-Develop SQL-based analytics to deliver detailed insights into:

-- **Customer Behavior**
-- **Product Performance**
+### 2️⃣ Advanced Data Analytics

+**Purpose:** Answer business questions using SQL.

+Key tasks performed:
+- Complex SQL queries
+- Window functions (`ROW_NUMBER`, `RANK`, `LAG`)
+- Common Table Expressions (CTE)
-- **Sales Trends**
+- Subqueries

-These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+- Business reporting queries
+- Analytical insights from data

 ---

-## 📄 License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and share this project with proper attribution.
+## 🛠️ Skills Demonstrated

+- SQL Data Exploration
+- Data Aggregation
+- Subqueries
+- Joins
+- Window Functions
+- CTE (Common Table Expressions)
+- Business Data Analysis

 ---

+## 🎯 Goal of This Repository

+The purpose of this project is to strengthen practical SQL skills commonly used in **Data Analyst roles**, including:

+- Exploring datasets
+- Extracting insights
+- Answering business questions with SQL

+---

-## 🌟 About Me
+## 👨‍💻 About Me

-Hi there!
-I'm **Hemanth** 👋

-I'm a **Data Analyst enthusiast** passionate about working with data and transforming raw data into meaningful insights.
-I enjoy building projects using **SQL, Excel, and Power BI** to analyze business problems and create data-driven solutions.
+Hi!
+I'm **Hemanth**, a Data Analyst enthusiast passionate about working with data and turning raw information into meaningful insights.

+I enjoy building projects using **SQL, Excel, and Power BI** to analyze data and solve business problems.
-I'm currently focused on improving my skills in **data analysis, data visualization, and business intelligence**, while building real-world projects to strengthen my practical knowledge.

-I enjoy continuously learning new tools and techniques in the data analytics field and sharing my work here on GitHub.